 Current newspapers in print

-The Newspapers and Microforms Reading Room has current issues - usually the most recent 3 months - of all Australian capital city daily newspapers and a selection of overseas newspapers.
+The Newspapers and Family History zone has current issues - usually the most recent 3 months - of all Australian capital city daily newspapers and a selection of overseas newspapers.

 The Library also has many Australian newspapers published in languages other than English for the various ethnic communities in Australia.
 We also have a collection of foreign language newspapers published overseas.
 Newspapers can be found by title on the Library catalogue and also by subject terms or geographic location, see Searching the catalogue.